rusoil-software/rusoil-gpt-service/doc/vision.md

 Section: VSCode extension (minimal design)
 ----------------------------------------

-Goal: provide a tiny, local-first VSCode extension that lets students select code/text and ask the RGPT assistant for help without leaving the editor.
+Goal: provide a tiny, local-first VSCode extension that lets students select code/text and ask the Petra assistant for help without leaving the editor.
 Keep behavior read-only (suggestions only) for safety.

 Core features (KISS):
-- Command: `RGPT: Ask Selection` — send the selected text (or current file) to the local RGPT backend and show the assistant's reply in a WebView panel.
+- Command: `Petra: Ask Selection` — send the selected text (or current file) to the local Petra backend and show the assistant's reply in a WebView panel.
-- Command: `RGPT: Open Chat` — open a lightweight chat panel inside VSCode that mirrors the browser UI for the current workspace.
+- Command: `Petra: Open Chat` — open a lightweight chat panel inside VSCode that mirrors the browser UI for the current workspace.
-- Settings: `rusoilgpt.host` (default `http://localhost:8000`), `rusoilgpt.timeout`, and `rusoilgpt.mode` (local|prod).
+- Settings: `petra-gpt.host` (default `http://localhost:8000`), `petra-gpt.timeout`, and `petra-gpt.mode` (local|prod).

 Message flow (simple)
-1. User selects text and runs `RGPT: Ask Selection`.
+1. User selects text and runs `Petra: Ask Selection`.
-2. Extension packages a payload { selection, filePath?, workspaceFolder? } and POSTs to `rusoilgpt.host/api/v1/vscode/ask` (or sends via WebSocket if available).
+2. Extension packages a payload { selection, filePath?, workspaceFolder? } and POSTs to `petra-gpt.host/api/v1/vscode/ask` (or sends via WebSocket if available).
 3. Backend returns a streamed or complete response.
 The extension renders response tokens progressively in the WebView and provides buttons: Copy, Insert (paste into file at cursor), Open in Chat.

 Security & UX choices
-- The extension targets local-first workflows and uses user-configured `rusoilgpt.host`.
+- The extension targets local-first workflows and uses user-configured `petra-gpt.host`.
 It must warn if connecting to an untrusted remote host.
 - No automatic file edits by default.
 If a user wants to apply a suggested patch, they must explicitly click `Insert` which pastes the suggestion at the cursor; an optional confirm dialog can be enabled in settings.
-- Authentication: extension can support token-based auth by reading `rusoilgpt.token` setting; for MVP, keep auth optional and document how to set tokens for prod.
+- Authentication: extension can support token-based auth by reading `petra-gpt.token` setting; for MVP, keep auth optional and document how to set tokens for prod.

 Packaging and testing (KISS)
-- Keep extension in `extensions/vscode-rusoilgpt/` inside the monorepo.
+- Keep extension in `extensions/vscode-petra-gpt/` inside the monorepo.
 Use `yo code` minimal TypeScript extension scaffold.
 - Provide a simple `npm run dev` that launches the extension in Extension Development Host and points it to the local backend.
 - Unit tests: small integration test that mocks the backend (or uses a local test server) and asserts the extension displays responses.